getmeli/meli/README.md

 Your sites will be served at `*.test`.

-Pros: you don't need to be connected to the internet
+Pros: you don't need to be connected to the internet, no need to reconfigure /etc/hosts
 Cons: a bit complex, config required

-## Ready to dev
+### Ready to dev

 1. Run `docker-compose -f ./docker-compose-dev.yml up -d`
 1. Configure your `.env` (copy `.env.example` to start with)